 According to the Galapagos Islands geology, the young islands have a distinctive round shape that is typically linked with volcanic activity.
 This is because of the continued volcanic eruptions.
 With each eruption, a new layer of solid material is deposited onto the island, making it taller and larger.
 Eruptions occur at fissures and not from a central conduit, just as it happens on continental volcanos.
 On average, each island rises in height by about 3 to 4 inches per year.
 The eruptions have created features such as steep slopes and cliffs that rise above the sea.
 The islands range in height from just a few meters to more than 5,000 feet above sea level.
 Over the past 200 years, more than 50 volcanic eruptions have taken place in the Galapagos Islands.
 These eruptions have created new land that has been colonized by the unique flora and fauna.
 The new areas have also provided opportunities for evolution to occur, such as in the pāhoehoe lava flow on Santiago Island, or any of the newer eruptions.
 Charles Darwin’s views on the geology of the Galapagos were absolutely diverse based on his opportunities of seeing older and younger islands.

 The islands closest to the South American coast are the oldest in the chain.
-San Cristóbal and Española are the two easternmost islands (check our Eastern Islands itinerary where these islands are included).
+San Cristobal and Española are the two easternmost islands.
 As the perpetually moving Nazca tectonic plate has moved toward the east, it passed over the hot spot where lava flows up and out of the Earth’s crust.
 This allowed each island to form through separate eruptions.
-San Cristóbal and Española are millions of years older than Isabela and Fernandina, which are at the western end of the chain.
+San Cristobal and Española are millions of years older than Isabela and Fernandina, which are at the western end of the chain.
 During your visit, this means that you may see different types of volcanic features and landscapes on the islands.

 Blog Reviewed & Edited by: Francisco Dousdebés